Jared-Kunhart/render_deployment/README.md

 Click on the "Advanced" button at the bottom of the form to configure the environment variables your application needs to access to run properly.
 In the development environment, you have been securing these variables in the .env file, which has been removed from source control.
 In this step, you will need to input the keys and values for the environment variables you need for production into the Render GUI.

 Click on "Add Environment Variable" to start adding all of the variables you need for the production environment.
+Don't forget the **DATABASE_URL** is your **PostgreSQL Database - Internal Database URL** from earlier, except *modified* to match the app/project name.

 ```
-DATABASE_URL=postgres://user:password@host/app_name
+DATABASE_URL=postgres://USER:PASSWORD@HOST/project1name_app
 NODE_ENV=production
 SESSION_SECRET=
 ```